Discover the best of Paris in 2 days with our definitive, carefully crafted Paris itinerary to make the most of your short time in the French capital.

 Originally a medieval, Romanesque-style church, the cathedral has witnessed an abundance of change in its lifetime and is now famed for its enormous rose windows and abundance of sculptural decorations; look closely and you’ll notice all the famed gargoyles on the outside structure.

 In April 2019, Notre Dame suffered a devastating fire and most of the central roof including the timber spirelet was destroyed.
-Restoration works are now well on their way with hopes that everything will be completed for the spring of 2024.
+Restoration works have now finished and the Cathedral is open one again to visitors.

 Sainte Chapelle